-A wave of anti-LGBTQI+ policies, driven by populist movements, continues to rise around the world, threatening many of the rights-protecting victories achieved over the last several decades.
+A wave of anti-LGBTIQ+ policies, driven by populist movements, continues to rise around the world, threatening many of the rights-protecting victories achieved over the last several decades.

-In the face of this, the world’s leading companies have a tremendous opportunity to stand up and promote rights and protections for their LGBTQI+ employees.
-A new tool recently launched by a coalition of international organizations, including BSR and the Partnership for Global LGBTQI+ Equality (PGLE), is helping companies to do just that.
+In the face of this, the world’s leading companies have a tremendous opportunity to stand up and promote rights and protections for their LGBTIQ+ employees.
+A new tool recently launched by a coalition of international organizations, including BSR and the Partnership for Global LGBTIQ+ Equality (PGLE), is helping companies to do just that.

-While many companies have embedded protections and benefits for their LGBTQI+ employees into their systems, the UN Standards present a framework for companies to go even further—by positioning LGBTQI+ rights as universal human rights and building off the concepts embedded in the UN Guiding Principles on Business and Human Rights.
+While many companies have embedded protections and benefits for their LGBTIQ+ employees into their systems, the UN Standards present a framework for companies to go even further—by positioning LGBTIQ+ rights as universal human rights and building off the concepts embedded in the UN Guiding Principles on Business and Human Rights.

 Through the implementation of the UN Standards, companies have a path forward, and indeed a responsibility, to promote these universal rights within their spheres of influence—including business partners, governments, and the communities in which they do business.